MicrosoftDocs/quantum-docs/articles/concepts-overview.md

 - Write once and run on multiple hardware architectures.

 > [!Tip]
-> **Free trial.** If you don’t have an Azure subscription, you can [create an Azure free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) (check out free Azure accounts [for students](https://azure.microsoft.com/free/students/)).
-With Azure you can create, deploy, and manage applications across multiple clouds, on-premises, and at the edge.
-You will get 200 USD Azure credit to use in other Azure services.
+> If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go).
+With the Azure Quantum Credits, you'll have $500 (USD) to use in each quantum hardware provider.
+If you are a student, you can take advantage of a [free Azure account for students](https://azure.microsoft.com/free/students/).

 Designing a quantum program to harness interference may sound like a daunting challenge, and while it is, many techniques and tools, including the Quantum Development Kit (QDK), have been introduced to make quantum programming and algorithm development more accessible.
 There are a handful of basic strategies that can be used to manipulate quantum interference in a way useful for computing, while at the same time not causing the solution to be lost in a tangle of quantum possibilities.
 Quantum programming is a distinct art from classical programming requiring very different tools to understand and express quantum algorithmic thinking.
 Indeed, without general tools to aid a quantum developer in tackling the art of quantum programming, quantum algorithmic development is not so easy.